Soham4001A/DynamicAlphaGrad/README.md

 ## Dynamic‑Alpha Gradient Optimizer

 *A drop‑in replacement for `torch.optim.SGD` / `Adam(W)` with automatic α‑control, per‑layer RMS scaling, and global RMS shrink.*
-This repository contains all of the testing code and submodules used for reproducibility of the results discussed in (link soon) along with the PyTorch libarary extension.

 ---

 DAG lives in